 For a bit of fun and nostalgia, I recently reinstalled The Shrouded Isle, which was probably my favourite game of 2017.
 However, upon playing it this time around, I found that it had been updated and changed in a very drastic way.
 These changes were not good to say the least, and I have summarized them in an edit to my original review of the game.

 As weird as ever.

 Twin Peaks is back for a third season, a whopping twenty-five years after the conclusion of Season 2.
 David Lynch and Mark Frost are again at the helm, most of the original cast are back to reprise their roles, and the ensemble is bolstered by the talent of Hollywood heavy hitters such as Naomi Watts, Michael Cera, and Amanda Seyfried.
 It has benefited from a long development cycle, having been in production for at least three years.
 It boasts eighteen hour-long episodes (full hours, without commercials).
 This, my friends, is as authentically Twin Peaks as it gets.
 It broke records for signups to Showtimeís streaming service, for good reason.

 With a third season just around the corner, now seems as good a time as any to revisit this cult classic.

-When you think of Twin Peaks, the first image that comes to mind is probably that of a backwards-talking dwarf dancing in a red-curtained room.
-That is certainly one of its most famous scenes, but there is more to this show than simply the bizarre dream sequences and cryptic imagery that director David Lynch is famous for.
+When you think of Twin Peaks, the first image that comes to mind is probably a backwards-talking dwarf dancing in a red-curtained room.
+That is certainly one of its most famous scenes, but there is more to this show than the bizarre dream sequences and cryptic imagery that director David Lynch is famous for.